msalemor/ai-apps-blocks/README.md

 ### What is the difference between an LLM vs Chat model?

-A GPT model can keep a conversation history with the user.
+A GPT model can maintain a record of the previous interactions with the user.
 These are called messages.
+The chat model and the LLM model differ in how they use the messages.
+The chat model incorporates the messages into its output, while the LLM model generates a completion based on the user's prompt without considering the messages (answer/response).

 ### Where is the difficulty? ("The everything else")